How does the amount of alcohol you drink affect your sexual health?

 You may say that many people drink and do not see any aftereffects.

 - Problem one - you can lose control.
-Studies have shown that under the influence of alcohol people tend to accept higher risks, have more frequent sexual relationship with new partners and use a condom less often.
+Studies have shown that under the influence of alcohol, people tend to accept higher risks, have more frequent sexual relationships with new partners, and use a condom less often.
 Such situations increase the risk of infections including HIV.
 Besides, most cases of sexual violence occur under the influence of alcohol.